Generic Name: anti-thymocyte globulin (equine) (AN-tee-THY-moe-site GLOB-ue-lin (E-kwine))

 Some MEDICINES MAY INTERACT with Atgam.
 However, no specific interactions with Atgam are known at this time.

-This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Atgam may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Atgam: